FNJervis/F1-Sim/README.md

 # F1-Sim
-Thermodynamics and transfer of energy in a skidding F1 car simimulation
+Simimulation of thermodynamics and transfer of energy acting in a skidding F1 car